raykavin/ponwatcher-go/README.md

 # PON Watcher

-PON Watcher is an intelligent optical network monitoring application built in Go that provides real-time monitoring of Optical Network Units (ONUs) in PON (Passive Optical Network) infrastructures.
+PON Watcher is an intelligent optical network monitoring application built in Go that provides real-time monitoring and management of Optical Network Units (ONUs) in PON (Passive Optical Network) infrastructures.

 ## Features